eruditelite/raspberry_pi_setup/README.md

 sudo systemctl enable dnsmasq
 sudo systemctl start dnsmasq

-...to keep the interface names consistent, use ifrename

-sudo apt install ifrename

-...create /etc/iftab with the following wlan0 mac <mac address of the built-in wifi interface>
-wlan1 mac <mac address of the plug in wifi interface>
+## SSH Login Without Password ##

+From the build server,

+cat .ssh/id_rsa.pub

+Copy the output of the above, and on the pi,

+echo <output from above> >> .ssh/authorized_keys